juzim/tuiapis/README.md

 ## Setup

+1. Get the latest release by
-1. Download the latest release from https://github.com/juzim/tuiapis/releases and unzip/untar it
+    1. downloading the latest release from https://github.com/juzim/tuiapis/releases and unzip/untar it
+    2. (recommended) use a git client for Android (for example mgit) and clone the repository https://github.com/juzim/tuiapis.git.
+This way you can just pull new changes without affecting your config
 2. Download [JSON.awk](https://github.com/step-/JSON.awk) into the helper directory
-3. Copy all exiting config files from the folders under "apis" (just skip those without configs) to "config" and adjust the fields
+3. Copy all exiting config files from the folders under "apis" (just skip those without configs) to the "config" folder and adjust the fields
+4. Copy the file ```config_default.sh``` to your config folder, rename it to ```config.sh``` and modify the paths if necessary
+5. (optional) if you used the zip method, you can protect your config files from being overwritten by updates by moving them to another directory outside of tuiapis and call the script with --config=YOURNEWDIRECTORY, for example: ```sh tuiapis.sh --config=/storage/emulated/0/mytuiapiconfig reddit news```.
+While this seems complicated to type, you should use aliases anyways where you can just copy&paste the command

 ## APIS
 ### Wikipedia